14 Days Free Trial. Requires OS X 10.14 and above (Intel & Apple Silicon Native Support)

 This app supports JPEG and HEIC Photos and supports Date Change for EXIF, Creation and Modification Dates as far back as 1970.

 The Batch processing will let you perform the date change to one or more photos at one go.

-CM Batch JPG Date Changer supports Backup of the Original Photos.
+CM Batch JPEG Date Changer supports Backup of the Original Photos.

 This application provides different ways to change the dates.